ZeratuuLL/Reinforcement-Learning/Continuous Control/DDPG/Readme.md

   * Yes, a larger number of training episodes did bring me an improvement.
 At around 70 episodes the performance boosted a lot and get stablized.
 I noticed that the critic network is still learning.
 Perhaps we still need an even longer time to train. **Perhaps improving the critics multiple times will also help.
 But I will not try this at present.
 Next: 2000 episodes training.**

+  * I do not expect much more from this.
+I see the critics' predictions no longer increasing at aroung 500 episodes.
+I am thinking for the following:
+    * Making replaybuffer larger.
+Now it's 1e5, and each episode we accumulate 20000 experiences.
+So we are only remembering past 5 episodes.
+I will make this number to be 1e6 so we can remember 50 episodes.
+    * Try to use different samples to update actors and critics.
+If this doesn't hurt we can try to update actors/critics with different times and different samples.
+At the same time, we can choose to learn after several timesteps.
+For example, learn actor 3 times, critics 5 times after every 5 timesteps.
+    * **Next: Use different samples**